 With this course, you can become: Photographer

 Photography is a great career choice as it allows for a lot of variation.
 You could specialise in wedding photography, landscape photography, or fashion photography.
 Whether you want to capture beautiful natural landscapes or hope to help people document their wedding day, there will be something for you.
 You’ll often be working freelance, and have the choice of working alone or with others, depending on which area of photography you choose to focus on.
 The average salary of a Photographer is £20,000 (payscale.com), and this increases with experience.

 Photographers are artists who use a camera, so if you’re a creative individual it could be a great option and will allow you to channel your artistic talents.
 If you’re serious about a career in Photography our Diploma in Digital Photography – Level 3 is an excellent choice, as it provides an in-depth education in digital photography, and will allow you to build up a well-rounded knowledge of various techniques.

 With this course, you can become: Marketing Executive

 Average Salary: £23,000 (payscale.com)

-Our Advertising & Marketing Diploma aims to introduce topics such as buyer behaviour, brand development, the advertising process, media planning and global marketing, enabling students to develop a comprehensive understanding of the role of advertising and marketing in business and society.
-When you’ve finished the course, you’ll be able to apply marketing techniques at both the strategic and operational levels, to implement creative advertising strategies and to develop an understanding of the importance of marketing and advertising in meeting business objectives.
+Our Advertising & Marketing Diploma aims to introduce topics such as buyer behaviour, brand development, the advertising process, media planning, and global marketing, enabling students to develop a comprehensive understanding of the role of advertising and marketing in business and society.
+When you’ve finished the course, you’ll be able to apply marketing techniques at both the strategic and operational levels, implement creative advertising strategies, and develop an understanding of the importance of marketing and advertising in meeting business objectives.
 Someone who is creative and business savvy is a double threat, and will take the job market by storm!